Ticket to Ride (board game): Volume 5: United Kingdom + Pennsylvania

 On 25 August 2015, Days of Wonder announced the upcoming release of an expansion entitled Volume 5: United Kingdom + Pennsylvania based on a double-sided map, with a map of turn of the 19th-century United Kingdom on one side and a map of Pennsylvania on the other.
 This expansion premiered at booths 1-F122 and 3-B108 of Spiel '15 (8–11 October 2015) in Essen (Germany), shortly before its Europe release, after which, this expansion had a global release in November 2015.
-The suggested retails price was released €35 and $39.99 (USD) respectively.

 Currently, this expansion has a BoardGameGeek "complexity rating" of 2.30 out of 5.
 United Kingdom introduces a unique technology system, requiring upgrades to complete certain routes, while Pennsylvania introduces a unique stock market system.
-This expansion was designed for 2–6 players, 8-years-old of older, for a game lasting for 30–75 minutes.
+This expansion was designed for 2–5 players, at least 8 years old, for a game lasting for 30–75 minutes.
 Alan J. Moon wrote:

 "Ticket to Ride Pennsylvania is perhaps the simplest expansion of all in terms of the additional rules, but adds a lot to the strategic choices of what routes to build and when to build them.
 Don't be surprised to see this mechanic or something close to it in future expansions."

 Ticket to Ride United Kingdom on the other hand changes the basic system more than any other expansion.
 The limited starting technology forces players to make some early strategic choices, often forcing them to all build in the same area around London, and vying for crucial routes in the north of England.
 But as the game continues, players can take quite a few different paths to victory, focusing on bonus points, on tickets, on long routes, and more.